catseye/Lariat/README.md

 This is an abstract data type for lambda _terms_, not the lambda _calculus_.
 Naturally, one ought to be able to write a lambda calculus normalizer using these operations (and this will be one of our goals in the next section), but one is not restricted to that.
-The lambda terms can be used for any purpose for which terms with name binding might prove useful.
+The terms constructed using the Lariat operations may be used for any purpose for which terms-with-name-binding might be useful.

 It is `destruct` that allows us to examine a lambda term.  `destruct` is a "destructorizer" in the sense described in the [Destructorizers][] article.
-It is a slight variation on the conventional destructorizer pattern, as it does not "take apart" abstraction terms, but it is undoubtedly in the spirit of the thing.
+It is a slight variation on the conventional destructorizer pattern described there, as it does not "take apart" abstraction terms, but it is undoubtedly in the spirit of the thing.

-It is regrettable that `freevars` is an intrinsic operation rather than something that can be built as a recursive function that usese `destruct`, but it seems it is needed in order to use `destruct` with generality, for the following reasons.
+It is regrettable that `freevars` is an intrinsic operation rather than something that can be built as a recursive function that uses `destruct`, but it seems it is needed in order to use `destruct` with generality, for the following reasons.
 The only practical way to "take apart" an abstraction term is to `resolve` it with a known free variable.
 But how do you pick that free variable, so that it will not collide with any of the free variables inside the term you are "taking apart"?
-Short of devising some clever namespacing for names, we need to know what free variables are insie the term first, _before_ `resolve`-ing it.
+Short of devising some clever namespacing for names, we need to know what free variables are inside the term, _before_ `resolve`-ing it.
-Thus `freevars` exists to fulfil that purpose.
+Thus `freevars` exists to fulfill that purpose.

 Some Examples
 -------------